emericg/OpenSubtitlesDownload/README.md

 ------------

 - Emeric Grange <emeric.grange@gmail.com> maintainer
+- Thiago Alvarenga Lechuga <thiagoalz@gmail.com> for his work on the 'Windows CLI' and the 'folder search'
 - jeroenvdw for his work on the 'subtitles automatic selection' and the 'search by filename'
 - Gui13 for his work on the arguments parsing
 - Tomáš Hnyk <tomashnyk@gmail.com> for his work on the 'multiple language' feature